Game Programmer

 Overview

-I built a fully custom, player-configurable HUD system from scratch in C++ using the schools custom game engine (TGE).
+I built a fully custom, player-configurable HUD system from scratch in C++ using the school's custom game engine (TGE).
 The system allows players to enter an edit mode and freely drag, resize, and toggle every UI element — player frame, target frame, party frames, buff/debuff frames, action bars, cast bar, and stance bar.
 Inspired by World of Warcraft's addon system, every frame is a movable object with real-time snap-to-grid and snap-to-element behaviour.

 My Role & Responsibilities